 A load balancer must be placed on top of a RabbitMQ cluster to provide true HA support for a CloudCenter deployment.

-If each AMQP server is placed in a separate region, be aware that the HA solution does not work across regions.
+If each AMQP server is placed in one cloud region, be aware that the HA solution does not work across cloud regions.